 Any failure on the part of any Party to exercise right or power under this Contract shall not operate as waiver thereof.

-The Successful tenderer shall notify the Tender Inviting Authority/User Institution /the Government of India of any material change would impact on performance of its obligations under this Contract.
+The Successful tenderer shall notify the Tender Inviting Authority/User Institution /the Government of UttarPradesh of any material change would impact on performance of its obligations under this Contract.

-Each member/constituent of the Successful renderer(s), in case of consortium shall be jointly and severally liable to and responsible for all obligations towards the Tender Inviting Authority/User Institution / Government for performance of contract/services including that of its Associates/ Sub Contractors under the Contract.

 The Successful tenderer shall, at all times, indemnify and keep indemnified the Tender Inviting Authority/User Institution/Government of Uttar Pradesh against any claims in respect of any damages or compensation payable in consequences of any accident or injury sustained or suffered by its employees or agents or by any other third party resulting from or by any action, omission or operation conducted by or on behalf of the successful tenderer/its associate/affiliate etc.

 All claims regarding indemnity shall survive the termination or expiry of the contract.